-This section covers how to copy product code from a newly installed VA Smalltalk library to your existing VisualAge Smalltalk or VA Smalltalk library.
+This section covers how to copy product code from a newly installed VAST Platform (VA Smalltalk) library to your existing VisualAge Smalltalk or VA Smalltalk or VAST Platform library.
 The steps in this section describe a simple process for migrating to the current version of VA Smalltalk without having to identify and import all of your work.

-When you install the current version of VA Smalltalk Library Manager, the installation process creates a new library (for example, mgr100.dat).
-Merging code from the current version of VA Smalltalk into your existing library involves running the Library Importer Tool to import the newer product code into your library.
-You can then resume work using your current VA Smalltalk image.
+When you install the current version of VAST Platform (VA Smalltalk)Library Manager, the installation process creates a new library (for example, mgr1200.dat).
+Merging code from the current version of VAST Platform (VA Smalltalk) into your existing library involves running the Library Importer Tool to import the newer product code into your library.
+You can then resume work using your current VAST Platform (VA Smalltalk) image.
 See Library Importer Tool for more information.